|Applicant type||Individual Artist|

 The Liam O’Flynn Award comprises;

-- €5,000 for fees and other expenses relating to collaboration with other artists and presenting work-in-progress.
+€5,000 for fees and other expenses relating to collaboration with other artists and the presentation of work.

 How do I apply for this?

 - Download and read the guidelines available at the top right-hand corner of this page.

 - Check if there is any mandatory supporting material that must accompany your application.
 We may provide a template for the supporting material.
 If so, you can download it from the supporting materials section at the top right-hand corner of this page.